wheresrhys/fetch-mock/README.md

 Mock http requests made using fetch (or isomorphic-fetch)

 *notes*
 - When using isomorphic-fetch or node-fetch ideally `fetch` should be added as a global.
-If not possible to do so you can still use fetch-mock in combination with [mockery](https://github.com/mfncooper/mockery) in nodejs (see `setNonGlobalFetch(func)` below)
+If not possible to do so you can still use fetch-mock in combination with [mockery](https://github.com/mfncooper/mockery) in nodejs (see `useNonGlobalFetch(func)` below)
 - fetch-mock doesn't declare `fetch` or `Promise` as dependencies; as you're testing `fetch` it's assumed you're already taking care of these globals
 - fetch-mock uses [npm debug](https://www.npmjs.com/package/debug).
 To output useful messages for debugging set the environment variable `DEBUG=fetch-mock`
 - If you prefer documentation by example skip to the bottom of this README